FreeAndFair/ColoradoRLA/docs/89_glossary.md

 into election results. @review NIST Election Modeling group separates interpretation, tally and tabulation.

-* **tabulated ballots** - Paper ballots that have been scanned on a ballot scanning device, and the voter’s markings on which have been interpreted by the voting system as valid votes, undervotes, or overvotes.
+* **tabulated ballots** - Paper ballot cards that have been scanned on a ballot scanning device, and the voter’s markings on which have been interpreted by the voting system as valid votes, undervotes, or overvotes.
 Tabulated ballots may be duplicates of original ballots. @review this means ballots counted by hand weren't "tabulated".
 Is that what we want to say?

 * **two-factor authentication** - Defined as two out of the three